Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 <br>

-- These transmit any 3 channels the operators choose, as of 05/2024:
+- These transmit any 3 channels the operators choose, as of the latest commit:

 |Satellite|Channel numbers|Channel types|
 |---|---|---|